ayushk7102/The-Times-of-Pig-Latin/README.md

 # The-Times-of-Pig-Latin
-Twitter bot that translates Times of India tweets to Pig Latin for absolutely no reason
+Twitter bot that translates Times of India tweets to Pig Latin for absolutely no reason at all